Great Lakes Oil Spill Center of Expertise (GLCOE)

 2. NOAA’s Great Lakes Environmental Research Laboratory – Ann Arbor, MI

-ii.
-Cooperative Institute for Great Lakes Research – CIGLR
+Hosts key partners within the Cooperative Institute for Great Lakes Research – CIGLR

 a.
-10 universities, 2 NGOs, & 3 businesses
+10 universities, 2 NGOs, and 3 businesses

 b.
 Lead Collaborator – University of Michigan